How to Create MySQL Incremental Backup on Windows? (2 Ways)

 Wrapping things up

-If you want to perform MySQL incremental backup on Windows, you can resort to the two methods offered in this page.
-Compared to binary log, AOMEI Backupper is simpler and more powerful.
-Other than the backup and restore features, AOMEI Backupper enables you to clone multiple computers over network using AOMEI Image Deploy under Tools.
-Try it out by yourself!
+If you want to perform MySQL incremental backup on Windows, you can resort to the two methods offered on this page.
+Compared to binary logs, AOMEI Cyber Backup is simpler and more powerful.
+Other than backup MySQL, it also helps you backup VMware, Hyper-V, Windows computers, MS SQL database, and other critical business data.

 Delia